Census Outreach Grant Program

 The department is required to award grants for the purposes of the grant program on or before November 1, 2019, and to distribute the grant money to eligible recipients that were awarded grants within 30 days after the grants are awarded.
 In addition to money appropriated by the general assembly, the department may solicit, accept, and expend gifts, grants, or donations from private or public sources for the purposes of the grant program.

-Each eligible recipient that received a grant through the grant program is required to submit a report to the department including information to be determined by the department.
-The department is required to submit a report to the local government committees of the senate and the house of representatives, or any successor committees, and to the governor regarding the census outreach conducted through the grant program.
+Each eligible recipient that received a grant through the grant program is required to submit 2 reports to the department including information to be determined by the department.
+The department is required to submit 2 reports to the local government committees of the senate and the house of representatives, or any successor committees, and to the governor regarding the census outreach conducted through the grant program.

 On or before May 1, 2026, and on or before May 1 every 10 years thereafter, the department and the office of the governor are required to develop a strategic action plan, including a discussion of necessary funding for the plan, for outreach and promotion for a successful count of the population in Colorado during the upcoming decennial census.

-The bill appropriates $6 million from the general fund to the department for use by the division.
-The appropriation is based on the assumption that the division will require an additional 1.4 FTE and associated direct and indirect costs of administering the grant program.
+For the 2019-20 state fiscal year, $6 million from the general fund is appropriated to the department for use by the division for the direct and indirect costs of administering the grant program.